Story about my Brother, General Hieu

 In February 1971, President Thieu once more summoned General Tri to the Presidential Palace and expressed his desire to assign General Tri to take over the command of I Corps from the hand of General Hoang Xuan Lam, because the military situation of Operation Lam Son 719 in Lower Laos was deteriorating.
 At that time, General Tri and General Hieu were implementing the Luring the tiger down the mountains plan to entrap the enemy at Snoul, inside the Cambodian territory.
 General Tri set the condition that he only accepted the new position provided he was replaced by General Hieu at the helm of III Corps.
 President Thieu did not approve the proposition, and when General Tri suddenly died in a helicopter accident on February 23, 1971, he selected General Nguyen Van Minh as III Corps Commander.

 Improving the combat capabilities of the division

 When my brother assumed the command of 5th Infantry Division, the division fared poorly in combat capabilities.

-On November 14, a month and a haft after the day my brother assumed the command of 5th Division, General Abrams mentioned about my brother in his Weekly Intelligence Estimate Update (WIEU):
+On November 14, a month and a haft after the day my brother assumed the command of the 5th Division, General Abrams mentioned my brother in his Weekly Intelligence Estimate Update (WIEU):

 Leadership—where that’s good, they’re good.
 Where it’s mediocre, they’re mediocre.
 Here it’s piss poor, they’re piss poor.
 It’s just that simple.
 We’ve had some very dramatic examples here of where one man has changed—one man, just the commander, and in a month and a half time you’ve got an entirely new outfit.
 Used to be flat on its ass, wouldn’t go anywhere, couldn’t fight.
 Only changed one man—transformed the whole thing.